osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 #### dp-web-app

-The [dp-web-app repo](https://github.com/osprey-dcs/dp-web-app) contains the JavaScript code for the Data Platform Web Application, with documentation about the approach that is provided in Section 4 of this document.
+The [dp-web-app repo](https://github.com/osprey-dcs/dp-web-app) contains the JavaScript code for the Data Platform Web Application, with documentation about the approach.

 #### dp-support

 The [dp-support repo](https://github.com/osprey-dcs/dp-support) contains the scripts and utilities for managing the components of the Data Platform ecosystem.
-It includes documentation for using those tools, which is covered in Section 5 of this document.
+It includes documentation for using those tools.

 #### data-platform

 The [data-platform repo](https://github.com/osprey-dcs/data-platform) is the primary repo for the Data Platform project.
 It contains documentation about the approach with links to the other repos, provided in Section 1 of this document.
-It also includes a Quick Start guide for running the Data Platform ecosystem from the installer, which is provided in Section 6 of this document.
+It also includes a Quick Start guide for running the Data Platform ecosystem from the installer.

 #### dp-benchmark